NriotHrreion/preps/README.md

 - **Return:** [`ArraySubject`](#arraysubject)

 This allows you to sort the array.

+> [!NOTE]
-Plus, this method is only available for number array.
+> This method is only available for number arrays.

 ```ts
 to([3, 7, 2, 5, 4, 6, 1]).sort().f() // [1, 2, 3, 4, 5]